 Fig. 1.
-A. Representation of the black dot task in which the participants looked at the dot (1°) surrounded by a white circle (22°) during the trial.
-B. This image can represent the structured dot, free-viewing or searching tasks.
+(A) Representation of the black dot task in which the participants looked at the dot (1°) surrounded by a white circle (22°) during the trial.
+(B) This image can represent the structured dot, free-viewing, or searching tasks.
 The participants had to look at the dot either during the full trial in the structured dot task, or only for the 5 initial seconds in the free-viewing and searching tasks.
 When the dot disappeared in the free-viewing and searching tasks, the participants could freely look at the picture for the 30 last seconds of the trial when the dot had disappeared.
 They had to search where the personage Charlie was located in that image only in the searching task.
-C. This is another image showed to the participants, but this time during the last 30 seconds of a trial (in the free-viewing or searching tasks).
+(C) This is another image showed to the participants, but this time during the last 30 s of a trial (in the free-viewing or searching tasks).

-Four images were used in the free-viewing task and four other images were used in the searching task to avoid the participants using the same visual scan path from one trial to another (Norton & Stark, 1971).
-Using different images in the free-viewing and searching tasks, however, may influence postural and oculomotor behaviors due to image characteristics.
+searching tasks, however, may influence postural and oculomotor behaviors due to image characteristics.
 To control and avoid this spurious main effect of image, we run the participants per couple (participants a and b).
-The participant a) watched images 1 to 4 in the free-viewing task and images 5 to 8 in the searching task and the participant b) watched images 5 to 8 in the free-viewing task and images 1 to 4 in the searching task.
-Consequently, the 8 images were both watched in the searching and free-viewing tasks by participants a) and b).
-Furthermore, Charlie was present in the image only half time (twice in images 1 to 4 and twice in images 5 to 8).
-Such procedure allowed to record 35 sec of data in half trials in the searching task.
+The participant (a) watched images 1-4 in the free-viewing task and images 5-8 in the searching task, and the participant (b) watched images 5-8 in the free-viewing task and images 1-4 in the searching task.
+Consequently, the eight images were watched both in the searching and free-viewing tasks by participants (a) and (b).
+Furthermore, Charlie was present in the image only half the time (twice in images 1-4 and twice in images 5-8).
+Such a procedure allowed for recording 35 s of data in half trials in the searching task.

 One methodological constraint was that the participants should not move any part of their body to perform any task.
 Otherwise, showing greater COP and/or markers of body segment displacements in one task relative to the other task(s) may simply be due to body motion to perform the task.
-If, for example, the participants had to look at a big panel (e.g., 90° horizontally and 90° vertically) in a precise visual task vs. at a black dot, the participants would surely move their head and body segments in the precise visual task but not in the stationary-gaze task, hence creating a confounding variable.
+If, for example, the participants had to look at a big panel (e.g., 90° horizontally and 90° vertically) in a precise visual task versus at a black dot, the participants would surely move their head and body segments in the precise visual task but not in the stationary-gaze task, hence creating a confounding variable.
 An ideal paradigm would have used images projected within 15° because they only require eye motion (Hallett, 1986).
-However, we decided to use a visual angle of 22° because we were unable to find any image sufficiently furnished to create a difficult searching task with a visual angle below 15°.
-Below 15°, the searched target was too quickly and easily found, whatever the chosen image.
+However, we decided to use a visual angle of 22° because we were unable to find any image sufficiently furnished to create a difficult searching task with a visual angle below 15° .
+Below 15° , the searched target was too quickly and easily found, whatever the chosen image.
 To insure that the participants did not turn or move their head, we requested them to be as steady as possible during trials.
 In all trials, the participants were told to hold the hands by their side of the body.